on humanism and environmental crisis

 The end of the parable.

 We met our “last Neanderthal”, he lives on instincts, the ancient and newer algorithms.
-The new science, “archaeogenetics” tells us that neanderthals split from homo ancestry about 500,000 years ago, just before symbolic language was developed.
+The new science, “archaeogenetics” tells us that Neanderthals split from homo ancestry about 500,000 years ago, just before symbolic language was developed.
 But in the last few lines of the parable, he discovers “me” and “you” and “apple” (a thing), and very soon, I am sure he will try to have as many apples as possible to impress The Beautiful (and the Old Woman).

 It could have happened for the first time with the help of our Hero and the Beautiful, but it occurs in every human infant who learns shared reality, names, the language.